Writing ink poisoning occurs when someone swallows ink found in writing instruments (pens).

 What to Expect at the Emergency Room

 Symptoms will be treated as appropriate.
-The health care provider may wash your eyes or skin to remove the ink.
+The provider may wash the person's eyes or skin to remove the ink.

-Note: You may not need to be treated in a hospital.
+Note: The person may not need to be treated in a hospital.

 Because writing ink is generally considered nonpoisonous, recovery is very likely.